woocommerce/woocommerce-gateway-stripe/readme.txt

 == Changelog ==

 = 8.9.0 - xxxx-xx-xx =
-* Fix - Display a notice if taxes vary by customer's shipping address when checking out using the Stripe Express Checkout Element.
+* Fix - Display a notice if taxes vary by customer's billing address when checking out using the Stripe Express Checkout Element.
 * Tweak - Makes the new Stripe Express Checkout Element enabled by default.
 * Dev - Add multiple unit tests for the Stripe Express Checkout Element implementation (for both frontend and backend).
 * Fix - Check if taxes are enabled when applying ECE tax compatibility check.